charlesreid1-raspberry-pi/2020-rpi-openvpn/README.md

   and set up an encrypted tunnel.
 All external traffic from the pi is directed through this VPN tunnel.

-# Step-by-Step Guide: PIA VPN Tunnel
+# Step 1: VPN Tunnel

 ## Hardware

 * Raspberry Pi
 * 1-2 wifi dongles
 * Ethernet cable (optional)

 ## Pi Network Configuration